Making a decision - Statutory flexible working requests

 When to consult

-If you have not agreed to the employee's request in full, you must consult the employee before making a decision.
+Unless you agree to the employee's request in full, you must consult the employee before making a decision.

 There's no specific timeframe for consulting, but you should have a meeting with the employee as soon as you can.
 You must make a final decision about the request, including any appeal, within 2 months.